lefty01/ultraresult/README.md

 { "_id" : ObjectId("6165a12e3a18332785ae8339"), "lat" : 48.61571, "lng" : 8.99734, "legDistance" : 18, "totalDistance" : 161.4, "height" : 523.29, "pointType" : "Finish", "name" : "FINISH", "directions" : "Sportplatz Altdorf" }
 ```

 Important here is pointType (one of Start, Finish, or Food) and name needs to match either VP[digit] or START, FINISH.
+The aidstations are the ordered from start to finish with increasing vp number.